-- 1.51 The lack of available land for growth is likely to result in great pressure being placed on many existing land uses.
+1.48 The lack of available land for growth is likely to result in great pressure being placed on many existing land uses.
 Residential land values are usually significantly higher than other uses so it is no surprise that developers and landowners often promote schemes that would result in the change of an alternative use to housing.
 Whilst the high levels of housing need must always be taken into consideration, it should not override the need to ensure that the town also provides the right balance of other uses to ensure that people have places to work and enjoy their leisure time.
 As a consequence, a key challenge will be to ensure that, where appropriate, existing uses are protected.
-This will include the safeguarding of employment sites and the protection of valued open spaces and community facilities. - 1.52 Overarching all elements of the Plan is the universal but vital challenge for Worthing to ensure that the area is resilient to the predicted impacts of climate change which can include hotter, drier periods as well as increased rainfall and flood events.
+This will include the safeguarding of employment sites and the protection of valued open spaces and community facilities.

+1.49 Overarching all elements of the Plan is the universal but vital challenge for Worthing to ensure that the area is resilient to the predicted impacts of climate change which can include hotter, drier periods as well as increased rainfall and flood events.
 In response to the Council's Climate Emergency Declaration the Plan must support the move towards carbon neutrality and clean energy, and ensure development helps the borough to adapt and increase its resilience to the effects of climate change, now and in the future.
 New development must utilise sustainable construction techniques whilst adaptation and mitigation measures must improve the resilience of communities, reduce inequality and bring a range of social benefits.
-Worthing is within a 'highly water stressed' (when the demand for water exceeds the amount available) and, as a consequence, the Council will require the sustainable management of water resources to meet the Water Environment Regulations 2017. - The West Sussex Joint Health and Wellbeing Strategy (2019) sets out that the environment in which people are born, grow, live, work and age has a profound

-- effect on the quality of their health and well-being.
+Worthing is within a 'highly water stressed area' (when the demand for water exceeds the amount available) and, as a consequence, the Council will require the sustainable management of water resources to meet the Water Environment Regulations 2017. effect on the quality of their health and well-being.
 Many of the strongest predictors of health and well-being, such as social, economic and environmental factors, fall outside the healthcare setting.
 These wider determinants of health have a significant impact on people's health and well-being.
 The poorest and most deprived are more likely to be in poor health, have lower life expectancy and likely to have a long-term health condition or disability.
 The Local Plan is an important mechanism to promote well-being and address the wider determinants of health.
-In particular, the Local Plan will seek to address the high variation in levels of deprivation with policies that will help to deliver high quality housing and support the quality of community life, social cohesion, access to the natural environment and generally create balanced communities. - 1.54 The Covid-19 pandemic has had a significant impact on all sections of society.
+In particular, the Local Plan will seek to address the high variation in levels of deprivation with policies that will help to deliver high quality housing and support the quality of community life, social cohesion, access to the natural environment and generally create balanced communities.

+1.51 The Covid-19 pandemic has had a significant impact on all sections of society.
 Whilst it is too early to say how pronounced and long term these impacts might be it is widely accepted that there will be many implications for the local economy, for transport and for social structures.
 Like all local authorities the Council will have to respond positively to support post-Covid recovery.
 Planning will play an important role in this process and, if anything, the pandemic has emphasised the importance of the Local Plan's role in planning for sustainable, resilient and inclusive outcomes ('Build Back Better').
 Although the Local Plan is designed to provide a clear framework for development it must be accepted that, in these uncertain times, there may need to be an even greater requirement for adaptability and flexibility.
 Furthermore, all policies will be monitored on a regular basis to ensure that they remain effective and deliverable.